danielberkompas/cloak_ecto/guides/how_to/install.md

 If you want to encrypt an existing schema, see the guide on [Encrypting Existing Data](encrypt_existing_data.html).

-If you're starting from scratch with a new `Ecto.Schema`, it's enough to generate the migration with the correct fields, for example:
+If you're starting from scratch with a new `Ecto.Schema`, generate your fields with the type `:binary`:

     create table(:users) do
       add :email, :binary